RosettaCommons/demos/tutorials/scoring/README.md

 SCORE:    -222.439    -222.439        -6.807       0.000       0.000       0.000       0.000    -423.638             0.000            87.730        0.832       -7.700       39.293      167.307      -3.934     -26.998     -11.234      -6.373             0.000             3.368              0.000             -5.441     0.000    -3.924   -24.920     1.000 1qys_0001
 SCORE:     -95.233     -95.233        -3.867       0.000       0.000       0.000       0.000    -353.263             0.000            71.216        0.541       -6.108      102.326      177.549     -14.555     -18.144     -15.085      -3.654             0.000             3.964              0.000             -4.508     0.051    -7.703   -23.990     0.000 1ubq_0001
 ```
 Note that we have new energy terms `ch_bond_bb_bb` and `fa_cust_pair_dist` which were defined in the patch file.
 Also, the weighted scores of `hbond_sr_bb`, `rama` and others have changed as defined by the patch file.
 The decrease in weighted score of `fa_atr` is a result of the increased weight we fed in through the command line via the flag file.
-(This incidentally is the same weight as the _talaris2014_ score function, and hence both the columns have the same weighted score.)
+(This incidentally is the same weight as the _talaris2014_ score function, and hence `fa_atr` has the same weighted score as in the basic example.)

+####Advanced options
 Other options to add to the flag file:
 ```html
 -score_app:linmin                           #Run a quick minimization before scoring